uintdev/qrserv/README.md

 -   QR Code
 -   Share / Copy to clipboard option
+-   Multi-file selection support (Android only)
+    -   Multi-file selection would result in a ZIP archive
+        -   Tooltip when press and holding on the resulting archive file name will reveal the originally selected files
 -   Import via sharesheet (Android only)
 -   Show and hide filename in download URL path
     -   Long press the share button to toggle